Twin blasts leave nine injured in Jammu two days ahead of Rahul Gandhi-led Yatra's arrival | Law-Order

 An official identified the injured as Suhail Iqbal, Vishav Partap, Vinod Kumar, Arjun Kumar, Amit Kumar, Rajesh Kumar and Aneesh – all residents of Jammu – and Sushil Kumar of Doda.

-The terrorists, locals had claimed, had planted the IED on the day of the shooting and it was missed during the scanning by police and security officials who had cordoned off the area.
+The terrorists, locals had claimed, had planted the IED on the day of the shooting and it was missed during scanning by police and security officials, who had cordoned off the area.
+Another firing victim succumbed four days later, taking the death toll in the incident to seven.

 A thorough sanitisation operation was carried out and forensic experts, bomb disposal squad and sniffer dogs were also pressed into service to look for clues, they said.

-Jaswinder Singh, an eyewitness, said the first blast occurred in a vehicle that was at a workshop for repair.
+Jaswinder Singh, an eyewitness, said the first blast occurred in a vehicle that was at a workshop.

 About 15 minutes later, another explosion took place in the area littered with damaged parts and garbage, said Singh, president of the Motor Spare Parts Association.

-Raj Kumar said he was working on another vehicle when the blast ripped apart another parked vehicle.
+Raj Kumar said he was working on a vehicle when the blast ripped apart another parked vehicle.

 An official spokesman said senior police officials have briefed the Lt Governor.